Oldsmobile Toronado: Second generation (1971–1978)

 As befitting a luxury car, Toronados featured a long list of standard equipment that included Turbo-Hydramatic transmission, variable-ratio power steering, power front disc brakes along with an electric clock, carpeting and deluxe wheel covers.
 Virtually all Toronados' were sold loaded with extra-cost options including air conditioning, AM/FM stereo with 8-track tape player, power trunk release, vinyl roof, tilt and telescopic steering wheel, cruise control, power windows, power door locks and six-way power seats.
 Power windows became standard equipment in 1975.
 A new feature in 1974 was a gauge that monitored if the driver was driving economically or not called the Fuel Economy Gauge which was a vacuum pressure gauge that would determine if the accelerator pedal was being pushed too hard.

 The later years of this generation of Toronado saw new features mostly confined to minor styling tweaks to the grille and trim, although in 1977, the XS and XSR models debuted.
 Both featured a three-sided, hot wire "bent-glass" rear window and, on the XSR, electric T-tops which slid inwards at the touch of a button.
 However, as built in prototype form, the XSR had no means of channeling water away from the retractable sections, and water would inevitably leak into the cabin.
 No workable solution to the problem was found, and as such, the XSR model was scrapped.
-The XS, which did enter production, was offered with GM's more reliable (and no doubt more leak-resistant) Astro roof sliding sunroof instead.
+The XS, which did enter production, was offered with GM's more reliable (and no doubt more leak-resistant) Astro roof sliding sunroof.
 Air conditioning was standard.

 The running factory "XSR" prototype was documented as "restored" by Collectible Automobile Magazine in the late 1990s.

 Also for 1977, the 455 cuin V8 was replaced by a smaller 403 cuin engine (rated at 185 hp and 325 lbft), due mainly to forthcoming government Corporate Average Fuel Economy standards (implemented beginning with the 1978 model year).
 In addition, the 1977 Delta 88 and Ninety-Eight models, formerly the biggest cars in the Oldsmobile stable, were downsized.
 For two more model years, the Toronado would be the largest Oldsmobile, and, after the mid-sized Cutlass line's downsizing for 1978, the Toronado looked hopelessly out of place in the lineup, given the industry-wide shift to smaller cars.
 Also in 1977, when Buick removed the Riviera from the E-body lineup and reassigned it to the B-body LeSabre bodyshell, this meant that all E-bodies would be front-wheel drive only.